-Here’s my attempt for a fix to that problem.
+Here’s my attempt at a fix to that problem.

 Retr0bright, Why Does The Yellowing Return?

-After reading the obligatory Wikipage and reading the main forum thread about the Retr0bright method, I’ve found some interesting stuff on why the plastic turns yellow again.
-The first suspect was obviously that the treated equipment was exposed to UV-light and thus started the chemical process with the bromide again.
+After reading the obligatory Wiki page and reading the main forum thread about the Retr0bright method, I’ve found some interesting stuff on why the plastic turns yellow again.
+The first suspect was apparently that the treated equipment was exposed to UV-light and thus started the chemical process with the bromide again.
 But there’s compelling evidence that this not the answer.
-One user reports that he treated a bunch of old computers, put them in storage, totally in the dark without exposure to UV-light, but the machines started to turn yellow again.
+One user reports that he treated a bunch of old computers, put them in storage, entirely in the dark without exposure to UV-light, but the machines started to turn yellow again.
 The only other factor he mentioned was that it could get a bit hot in his storage location during the summer.

 So UV Protection Won’t Do It

-When I first heard about the problem with the dreaded re-yellowing, my first idea was to use some kind of protective UV-light filter on the surface of the plastic.
-But that won’t do, due to the fact that the degradation continues even in the dark.
+When I first heard about the problem with the dreaded re-yellowing, my first idea was to use some protective UV-light filter on the surface of the plastic.
+But that won’t do because the degradation continues even in the dark.

-There’s even versions of reversing the yellowing process by only using ozone and UV light to reverse the process!
-So there’s definitely something else going on.
+There are even versions of reversing the yellowing process by only using ozone and UV light to change the process!
+So there’s something else going on.

 Go For Broke!

 The only thing I could find in my drawers that had the bromide yellowing was my old Woz designed CL-9 Core Remote Control.
 It was designed by Steve Wozniak when he left Apple and started a new company.
-This was the first programmable remote controller out there.
-Very advanced, but designed by a engineer for an engineer.
-I mean, buttons that uses hexadecimal!
+The CL-9 was the first programmable remote controller out there.
+Very advanced, but designed by an engineer for an engineer.
+I mean, buttons that use hexadecimal!
 Only people like me can love stuff like that.
 They didn’t sell too well.

-They are starting to go up in price and are quite collectable, but what the hell, let’s try it on mine!
+They are starting to go up in price and are quite collectible, but what the hell, let’s try it on mine!